oulib-datacatalog/bizzell-npm-monorepo/packages/create-bizzell-app/README.md

 # use npm to install the cli tool as a global package
 npm install -g @bizzell/create-bizzell-app

-# create a new application
-create-bizzell-app ./new-project/directory

 cd new-project/directory

+# create a new application in the cwd
+create-bizzell-app

 # install application dependencies
 npm install